-Coughing is one of the most well-known and commonest symptoms of colds and flu, which are caused by viruses.
+Coughing is one of the most common and well-known and symptoms of colds and flu, which are caused by viruses.

-The cough tends to be the last symptom you’re left with after the stuffy nose and chills have gone.
+The cough tends to be the last lingering symptom after the stuffy nose and chills have gone.

 Bronchitis is an inflammation of the bronchial tubes of the lungs which carry air from the windpipe to the lungs.